skiptirengu/yii2-mssql-schema/README.md

 Usage
 -----

-To use this extension, just change the database configuration of your application to match following
+To use this extension, just change the database configuration of your application to match the following
 ```php
 // ...
 'components' => [